 Hand made books for photographers

 Covid 19 makes face to face group learning impossible at the moment, so we wanted to find a way to deliver this content to our clients online, whilst still being able to enjoy the group dynamic and intereaction with our fellow photographers.
-We ran our first course in April and found that the ability to interact and to share our images and ideas was a really valuable part of the course.
-However, we are also happy to offer a more remote learning experience through use of the videos and supporting documentation and 1-2-1 support.
-Please get in touch if this is a better option for you.
+We ran our first course in April last year and found that the ability to interact and to share our images and ideas was a really valuable part of the course.
+Since that time, we have run multiple courses and it's been wonderful to see so many people creating wonderful handmade books.
+It's been such a lift through the various lockdowns of the last year.

 If you don’t have the kit yet, don't worry.
 As part of the course fee, you receive a free kit list (and links to buy items).
 Once your kit arrives you are ready to attend a course!